 Timeline for the 2018 SOC

 Revising the SOC is a multi-year process, during which the interagency SOC Policy Committee (SOCPC) will formulate recommendations for revisions that are submitted to OMB for consideration.
 For the 2018 revision, the SOCPC began planning in early 2012.
-On May 22, 2014, OMB published a Federal Register notice announcing reviw of the 2010 SOC manual for revision in 2018 and solicting public comment on:the proposed revision of the 2010 SOC Classification Principles; the intention to retain the 2010 SOC Coding Guidelines; the intention to retain the 2010 SOC Major Group Structure; the correction, change, or combination of selected 2010 SOC detailed occupations, and inclusion of new detailed occupations.
+On May 22, 2014, OMB published a Federal Register notice announcing review of the 2010 SOC manual for revision in 2018 and soliciting public comment on the proposed revision of the 2010 SOC Classification Principles; the intention to retain the 2010 SOC Coding Guidelines; the intention to retain the 2010 SOC Major Group Structure; the correction, change, or combination of selected 2010 SOC detailed occupations, and inclusion of new detailed occupations.
 The comment period for this notice closed on July 21, 2014.
+The SOCPC sent email confirmations containing a tracking/docket number for each public comment and reviewed all comments.

 |1st Federal Register notice soliciting public input